wagtail/wagtail/docs/core_components/search/index.rst

 Search
 ======

 Wagtail provides a comprehensive and extensible search interface.
-In addition, it provides ways to promote search results through "Editor's Picks."
+In addition, it provides ways to promote search results through "Editor's Picks".
 Wagtail also collects simple statistics on queries made through the search interface.

 .. toctree::
     :maxdepth: 2